aimxhaisse/gorobot/README.md

   * bin/ stores binaries once compiled (grobot and grocket)
   * api/ stores sources of the go API (used by mods to dialog with gorobot)
+  * mods/ stores sources for modules (each module is a package, to run a module add it to the grocket)
   * grobot/ stores sources for the IRC robot
-  * mods/ stores sources for modules (each module is a package, to run a module add it to the grocket)
   * grocket/ stores sources for a launcher of modules
+  * build is the script to build everything
+  * scripts/ is the directory containing bash commands used by mods/scripts
+  * logs/ is the directory containing logs
   * grobot.json is the default configuration file for grobot
   * grocket.json is the default configuration file for grobot